Sports massage for runners

 - Detailed calf work separating gastrocnemius and soleus

-- Peroneal release for lateral stability - Tibialis posterior for arch support
+- Peroneal release for lateral stability

-- Plantar fascia using specific tools
+- Foot intrinsics and plantar fascia using specific tools

 - Quad separation work